 MELOMAKARONA - Honey Cookies With Walnuts

-This is a classic chocolate dessert very popular on all holiday celebrations in Greece.
-Because it's very easy and quick to make but also delicious and pretty looking.
+This is a classic chocolate dessert, very popular at all holiday celebrations in Greece, because it's very easy and quick to make, yet delicious and pretty to look at.
 Made with cocoa instead of chocolate.

 ISLI - Walnut-stuffed semolina cookies